VeritasSoftware/MyMapper/README.md

 4. Ability to harness other maps.
 Other mappers can be chained as required.
 5. Conditional, Switch mapping support.
 6. Mappings happen dynamically on source instance.
-7. Mappings can be debugged using Debugger.Break().
+7. Mappings can be debugged by either setting a breakpoint or using Debugger.Break().